 CPD Registration Notes:

-- To qualify for your 2019 CPD points, please ensure you complete this course by 31 December 2019.
-Online programs completed after this date will not have points registered through DMIRS
+- To qualify for your CPD points, please ensure you complete this course by 31 December.
+Online programs completed after this date will not have points registered through DMIRS.

-- This course in only approved as a DMIRS elective option for 2019 CPD points only
+- This course is only approved as a DMIRS elective option for this calendar year only.

 - You will be given access for a period of one (1) month from the date payment is received to complete the online program